 This course meets the criteria for 13 contact hours (1.3 CEU's).

-Application has been made to the OH Physical Therapy Association.
 The KS and MO Boards of Physical Therapy accepts other Board's approval.

 Approved provider by the NY State Board of Physical Therapy for 15.6 contact hours.

 Approved provider of continuing education by the American Occupational Therapy Association #3043 for 13 Contact Hours (1.3 CEU's) - Intermediate level, Occupational Therapy Process: Assessment, Intervention.
 The assignment of AOTA CEU’s does not imply endorsement of specific course content, products or clinical procedures by AOTA.